Banchan: History

 Banchan is thought to be a result of Buddhist influence at around the mid-Three Kingdoms period and the subsequent proscription against eating meat by the monarchies of these kingdoms.
 Thus, with the ban on meat-containing dishes, vegetable-based dishes rose in prominence and became the focal point of Korean cuisine; court kitchens developed various methods for cooking, preparing and presenting these dishes, while less-affluent commoners produced smaller, simpler arrays of these vegetable-based dishes.

 Although the Mongol invasions of Korea ended the ban on meat-containing dishes, as well as meat offerings for rituals such as jesa, approximately six centuries of vegetable-based cuisine in the form of banchan had imprinted itself into Korean cuisine.

 During the Joseon Dynasty, Buddhism was shunned while Confucianism remained the dominant ideology that was followed.
 Tea was no longer served in the palace and slowly began to dwindle, however, the ceremony of tea and rice cakes as snacks endured.
 Through food, the Joseon kings were able to see the living conditions of their people.
-"Accordingly, royal cuisine in the final period of the Joseon Dynasty was borne out of a culture of restraint based on Confucian ideology, but experienced changes after the 18th century as taste and personal preference became more dominant values" (Chung et al., 2017).
+"Accordingly, royal cuisine in the final period of the Joseon Dynasty was borne out of a culture of restraint based on Confucian ideology, but experienced changes after the 18th century as taste and personal preference became more dominant values".
 Whilst personal preference became more dominant there was still a weight placed on the significance of formalities, which is an exceptionally Confucian mindset.
 The Kobaeumsik, a religious food served layer upon layer, said to symbolize the power of the King, is a prime example of the Confucian esthetic elements prevalent in Korean cuisine.
 Royal cuisine placed an enormous weight on the philosophy of Yaksikdongwon or the health purpose of food.
-The goal was to create nutritionally balanced food that also achieved synergy and a sense of balance between Yin and Yang (Chung et al., 2017).
-"The Korean Empire was also influenced by foreign cuisine, and western-style banquets were held in Deoksugung (德壽宮) Palace.
+The goal was to create nutritionally balanced food that also achieved synergy and a sense of balance between Yin and Yang.
+"The Korean Empire was also influenced by foreign cuisine, and western-style banquets were held in Deoksugung Palace.
 King Kojong is known to have been a fan of coffee.
-As Emperor Sunjong took the throne, royal cuisine was introduced to the common people through royal chefs and cooks" (Chung et al., 2017).
+As Emperor Sunjong took the throne, royal cuisine was introduced to the common people through royal chefs and cooks".

 In the olden days, it is believed that the 12 banchan setting was for people with a higher ranking such as the king or emperor while the rest of the noble family members will have a maximum of 9 banchan served.
 The different banchan setting was used to distinguish the power and hierarchy between the royals.